dotnet/vscode-dotnet-runtime/vscode-dotnet-sdk-extension/README.md

-# .NET Education Bundle SDK Install Tool
+# .NET SDK Install Tool

 [![Version](https://img.shields.io/visual-studio-marketplace/v/ms-dotnettools.vscode-dotnet-sdk?style=for-the-badge)](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.vscode-dotnet-sdk) [![Installs](https://img.shields.io/visual-studio-marketplace/i/ms-dotnettools.vscode-dotnet-sdk?style=for-the-badge)](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.vscode-dotnet-sdk)

-**Note: This is a very early preview of this tool and is not intended for use outside the .NET education bundle.
-Using this in other scenarios will result in broken installs on user machines due to conflict with the normal SDK installer.**

-This extension allows acquisition of a local copy of the .NET SDK specifically for Visual Studio Code and the education bundle.
-The extension is not intended to be used directly by users to install .NET for development.
+This VSCode extension allows acquisition of a local copy of the .NET SDK.
+This can be used by other extensions, like C# DevKit, Polyglot Notebooks, and others, to ensure that a .NET SDK is available on the user's machine.
+This can be useful when another extension needs to make use of the .NET Toolchain to compile or run code.

 ## .NET Foundation